Medicare Coverage for Cancer Prevention and Early Detection

 One screening mammogram every 12 months is fully covered for all women with Medicare age 40 and older.
 You can get one baseline mammogram between ages 35 and 39, too.
 Medicare also covers newer digital mammograms.

 Medicare pays for a clinical breast exam (CBE) once every 24 months for women at average risk of breast cancer.
 A CBE is covered once every 12 months for women at high risk and those of child-bearing age who have had an exam that showed cancer or other changes in the past 3 years.
 (The CBE is usually done at the same time as your pelvic exam.
 See the “Cervical cancer” section below.)
 You pay nothing for these exams if the doctor accepts assignment.

 Talk to your doctor about your breast cancer risk.
 If you and your doctor agree that you are at high risk, you may be able to find out more by talking with your doctor’s billing service about Medicare coverage for more frequent exams and breast MRI.

 Medicare covers one Pap test and pelvic exam every 24 months if you are at average risk for cervical cancer.
-If you are at high risk for cervical or vaginal cancer or are of childbearing age and have had an abnormal Pap test in the last 3 years, the tests are covered every 12 months.
+If you’re at high risk for cervical or vaginal cancer or are of childbearing age and have had an abnormal Pap test in the last 3 years, the tests are covered every 12 months.

 You pay nothing for the Pap lab test or for collecting the Pap test and the pelvic exam, as long as your doctor accepts assignment from Medicare.
 As part of the pelvic exam, Medicare covers a clinical breast exam to check for breast cancer.

 Talk to your doctor about your cervical cancer risk and the testing plan that’s best for you.

 Medicare covers colorectal screening tests in people 50 and older to help find colon or rectal cancer and/or pre-cancerous polyps (growths in the colon) so they can be removed before they turn into cancer.
 Coverage for these tests depends on the person’s risk for colorectal cancer, when they had their last test, and whether something is found that needs to be removed during the test.